KezzaTezza99/Win32-Engine/README.md

 # Win32 Engine
- A basic rendering engine using Win32 that will be used to create simple 2D Games
+ A basic rendering engine using Win32 that will be used for experiments involving Graphic Programming